Blogs

 Five years on: Is monitoring, evaluation and learning catching up with pre-arranged financing?

-With lives and livelihoods on the line, we need to know which approaches work, which don’t—and why.
-What governments and donors must ask: Is our learning keeping pace?
+With lives and livelihoods on the line, we need to know which approaches work, which don’t - and why.

 Read more.webp)